Sorrecer/MusicBot/README.md

-Simple code for writing lyrics line with time preicision
+Simple code for writing lyrics line with time precision

 Warning : This is againts ponytown ToS and I am not responsible for anything that might happen THIS SCRIPT IS NOT MALICIOUS AND DOESNT AFFECT CAMEPLAY AT ALL BUT IS STILL TOS.